-The knees-to-elbows exercise offers benefits for the abdominal muscles, knees, elbows and back.
-The contraction of the muscles allows them to stretch, increasing flexibility across several parts of the body.
-This exercise requires a pull up bar or a monkey bar h3 enough to withstand your weight.
+The knees-to-elbows exercise is a means of training your abdominal muscles, knees, elbows and back into good shape.
+The contraction of the muscles makes your body physically fit because the muscles are able to stretch, making them more flexible.
+This exercise requires for a pull up bar or a monkey bar, strong enough to withstand your weight.

-To perform this movement, make a firm grip on the bar with both hands.
-Arms should be wider than shoulder width.
-For a better grip, you can make use of gloves if your hands sweat easily, use gloves.
-Begin by standing straight across the bar, grip the bar as instructed and begin hanging from the pull up bar.
+To perform this movement, you need to have a firm grip on the bar with both of your hands and your arms should be wider than your shoulder width.
+For a better grip, you can make use of gloves if your hands sweat easily.
+Begin by standing straight across the bar, grip the bar as instructed earlier and begin hanging from the pull up bar.
 Your knees should be able to reach your elbows, almost touching them.
-Squeeze the abdomen muscles as you raise your lower body up into the air with your knees reaching—or almost reaching—your elbows.
-Gradually return to the starting position in a controlled motion.
+Squeeze your abdomen as you rise your lower body up in the air, and your knees should reach or almost touch your elbows.
+Gradually return to your starting position in a controlled motion.
 You may repeat as necessary or based on your training guide.

-Your whole abdominal muscles, hip flexors and obliques are targeted during he knees-to-elbow exercise.
-Your hip flexors are responsible for bending the thighs upward and for flexing the whole hips, stretching and flexing your hip flexors.
+Your whole abdominal muscles, hip flexors and obliques are the targeted muscles of the knees-to-elbow exercise.
+Your hip flexors are responsible for bending your thigh bone upward and for flexing your whole hips.

 There are multiple variations for the traditional knees-to-elbows exercise, which are applicable for those who don’t have a pull up bar.

-The elbow-to-knee oblique crunch asks you to lay flat on your back with your feet flat on the floor, as well.
+The elbow-to-knee oblique crunch refers to you lying flat on your back with your feet flat on the floor, as well.
 Your hands should be at the back of your head.
-Then, curl up, bringing your right elbow forward toward your left knee, either touching or almost touching.
-Repeat the process with your left elbow and right knee.
-Then, swap back and forth, exercising both sides equally.
-The number of repetitions is similar, except they are done for each side.
+You curl up, bringing your right elbow forward towards your left knee, either touching or almost touching.
+Repeat the procedure on your left elbow, right knee and vice versa.
+The number of repetitions is just similar, except that the repetitions are done for each side.

-The plank knees-to-elbow exercise is another variation that starts in a plank position, with the back flat on the floor and hands straight under the shoulders.
-Then, pull up the right knee, reaching toward the left elbow and contracting the oblique.
-Complete the same steps on the other side using the left knee and right elbow.
-The number of repetitions is the same as with the elbow to knee oblique crunch.
+The plank knees-to-elbow exercise is another variation that starts off with a plank position with your back flat on the floor and your hands straight under your shoulders.
+Then pull up your right knee, reaching towards your left elbow and contracting your oblique.
+Do the same repetition for your left knee and right elbow, and the number of repetition is the same with the elbow to knee oblique crunch.

-If you are a beginner in the knees-to-elbows exercise, complete 10 repetitions only to avoid any sudden muscle strain on your arms or to prevent injuries.
-For advanced athletes, 15 repetitions will suffice but be certain that your body has gotten the hang of the movement before pushing too hard.
+If you are a beginner in the knees-to-elbows exercise, complete 10 repetitions only to avoid any sudden muscle strain on your arms and to prevent injuries.
+For the advanced, 15 repetitions are sufficed but be certain that your body has gotten the hang of the movement.

 The knees-to-elbows exercise can be integrated with the following exercises:

-Since the knees-to-elbows exercise requires you to carry yourself by gripping on the bar, you need foods that don’t make you feel heavier but still provide you with sufficient energy.
-Foods like oatmeal with blueberries, Greek yoghurt with nuts, a banana with peanut butter and whole grain toast all work.
-After working out, the body requires foods that are able to repair muscles such as grilled chicken with green leafy vegetables, salmon with sweet potatoes or an omelet with avocado.
+Since the knees-to-elbows exercise requires you to carry yourself by gripping on the bar, you need foods that don’t make you much heavier but still provide you with sufficient energy.
+Foods like oatmeal with blueberries, Greek yoghurt with nuts, banana with peanut butter and whole grain toast can all suffice.
+After your workout, your body requires foods that are able to repair your muscles such as grilled chicken with green leafy vegetables, salmon with sweet potatoes and omelet with avocado.

-With repetitive use of this exercise, the abdomen will start to have a toned shape, most especially when you do this exercise regularly.
+You would be noticing any difference if your abdomen is starting to have a toned shape, most especially when you do this exercise regularly.
 In the long run, you would be having a well-defined, six-pack abdomen.
-Your arms and elbows will also strengthen, which is beneficial for daily activities and lifting, not to mention great for self-defense.
+Your arms and elbows would be strengthened, which is beneficial for daily activities and lifting, not to mention great for future self-defense.
 Your lower body, from your hips down to your knees, would also be strengthened and stabilized enough for your daily routines.
 Moreover, the knees-to-elbows exercise also ameliorates your posture and minifies the chance of back pain.